scottkelso/sdn-security/README.md

-# Using Machine Learning to detect Security Issues in SDN's
+# Using Machine Learning to detect Security Flaws in SDN's

 The following is a technical guide for setting up the virtual network and outlining details about the final system that we completed during our summer research internship.

 _**Note**: I may change between using **"I"** and **"we"** to identify myself.
 The reason for this is that I was not the only one working on this project (see contributers list)._

-During these eight weeks, I feel that we didn't actually get very close to what I had intended to achieve.
 ## Our Original Goal
 This can be broken down into a number of steps.
  1) Setup the Poseidon and Mininet system
- 2) Chose at least one type of known network attack to run on the system
+ 2) Choose at least one type of known network attack to run on the system
  3) Try tuning the current ML algorithms or implementing our own to detect this malicious traffic
  4) Use poseidon's connection to the SDN controller to perform an action such as blocking the malicious traffic

 By the last week, we had completed points 1 and 2, but only partially attempted 3 and 4.
-Limitations around these two uncompleted points arose due to the fragile and feature-light state poseidon is currently in.
-We were expecting feature 4 to be easily activated but discovered that there is next to no code in master to do this.
-We therefore attempted a quick, version ourselves for a proof of concept.
-This is not complete at the time I am writing this report.
+Limitations around these two uncompleted points arose due to the fragile state poseidon is currently in.
+We were expecting feature 4 to be easily activated but discovered that this feature hadn't been implimented in master yet.
+We therefore attempted a quick version ourselves for a proof of concept.
+This is partially complete and can been viewed [here](https://github.com/jaiken06/poseidon).

 ## Prerequisits
 - This guide assumes you have a linix based OS (we used Ubuntu 16.04 and 18.04, however we would advise using a more stable OS such as [CentOS](https://www.centos.org/)).
+_**Note**: We haven't tested poseidon on another OS so cannot confirm that it will work._
 The following packages will been installed prior to using any of the scripts or commands below
 - docker
 - docker-compose